 F Sport adds its own design of alloy wheel, plus a special F Sport grille, steering wheel and pedals.
 It also gets black mirror housings, sports suspension, heated front seats, an auto-dimming rear-view mirror and rear privacy glass.
 Takumi, meanwhile, features a sunroof, LED headlights a premium navigation system, a premium Mark Levinson stereo and parking sensors at the front as well as the rear.

-The CT is priced largely in line with conventional premium hatchback rivals and the Toyota Prius hybrid.
-It is, however, more expensive than the Hyundai Ioniq Hybrid, which doesn't offer the same level of quality and specification as the CT 200h, but has better overall packaging and efficiency.
+The CT is priced largely in line with conventional premium hatchback rivals and the Prius.
+It is, however, more expensive than the Ioniq Hybrid, which doesn't offer the same level of quality and specification as the CT 200h, but has better overall packaging and efficiency.

 In the back, rear-seat space is compromised by the battery pack under the floor, while boot space is merely adequate for this size of car.
 Rivals offer substantially more luggage capacity when you fold the rear seats down, but at least the boot floor is flush with the lip.